jrwrigh/dotfiles2.0/README.md

 ## Powerline
 Install via instructions in github.com/powerline/powerline.
 The `.tmux.conf` file already has the commands necessary to make it work.

+Must add `.computerID` file to `~` directory where the contents of the file correspond to the if statements in `tmux.conf`.

 # Terminator

 ## Color Theme